Upload Source Videos from Your Device

 Setup

-• Sign in to the workspace where you want to upload source videos.
+• Sign in to the workspace that should hold the footage.

-• The upload dialog lists the current limits: max 50 videos, 25 minutes per video, and 5 GB file size.
+• The upload dialog lists the workspace limits for video count, duration, and file size.

 Step by step